TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/SafetySystem.md

 Failure of the safety system can be minimized by creating redundancies in the system.
 Redundancies will be created by including 2 relay contacts for each componant in the safety system.

 <sup>4</sup>
-Halting gas production when there is no flame present wnsures that there is no gas lingering in the system.
+Halting gas production when there is no flame present ensures that there is no gas lingering in the system.
 This eleminates any hazard when the machine is not being used.

 ## Buildable Schematic